kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 poetry init
 ```
 After we run, several optional questions will be asked to create the `pyproject.toml` file -- main configuration file.
-You can either fill it (for instacem set python version) or just press enter to use suggested default values.
+You can either fill it (for instance set python version) or just press enter to use suggested default values.

 Next, we add package names as following
 ```